Participant Info

 About Me

 Kasey Sease is curator of the Albert H. Small Washingtoniana Collection at The George Washington University Museum and The Textile Museum.
-She is also managing editor of Washington History magazine, the DC History Center’s flagship publication.
-She draws from her wide-ranging interests and experiences to tell inclusive stories that engage new audiences and keep them coming back for more.
+A former managing editor of Washington History magazine, she draws from her wide-ranging interests and experiences to tell inclusive stories that engage new audiences and keep them coming back for more.
 Kasey serves as a resource for the public, scholars, fellow writers, and her neighbors in and around Washington, DC, who seek to share their insights about the past and affect meaningful change.

 Primarily she studies the history of science and medicine; the intersection of American capitalism and public science education, especially in museums; and Washington, DC’s local history.
 However, she also enjoys exploring the loyalist diaspora following the American Revolution and Virginia’s political and intellectual history from colony to statehood.
 Kasey received her PhD in history from the College of William & Mary in 2021.
 Her dissertation, “Marketing Agencies for Science: Nonprofits, Public Science Education, and Capitalism in Modern America,” compares the activities of public-serving, not-for-profit organizations, like the Smithsonian Institution and the Science Museum of Virginia, across nearly 200 years.
 When considered together, the case studies reveal common trends in, and unique transformations to, the ways that Americans teach each other about science.
 Her master’s thesis, completed at the College in 2015, probed the relationship between property, status, and identity formation in colonial Virginia.